cloudmesh-community/book/chapters/doc/piazza.md

 clicks the Piazza link in your course navigation, they will be authenticated through to Piazza.
 If the student already has a Piazza account that matches their default Canvas email, they will simply be enrolled in the Piazza course.
-If the student doesn't have an account, Canvas sends the pertinent information (default email address primarily) to Piazza, Piazza creates the student's account and enrolls the student in the Piazza course.
+If the student does not have an account, Canvas sends the pertinent information (default email address primarily) to Piazza, Piazza creates the student's account and enrolls the student in the Piazza course.
 There is nothing you need to do to."